manishjoshi34/MoneyMangager/README.md

 # MoneyMangager
-manage all day to day expence and calculate tax and make life easier
+Manage all day to day expence and calculate tax and make life easier